singkwan/ga_extraction/README.md

 #### map_master.csv
 - It should have the details of what you want to extract
-- Set country and platform that matches the id_mapping file
+- Set country and platform that matches the id_mapping file\n
 |country |platform  |  report_name | segment | dimensions | metrics | filter |
 |------   |------   |------   |------      |------   |------  |------  |
 |MY  |web |All sessions | gaid::-1 | ga:date,ga:channelGrouping | ga:transactions | ga:source=~.* |